EternalExodus/Circulant-graphs/README.md

 ![alt text](Example/C(9,2,3)/C(9,2,3).png "Описание будет тут")

 # Paley graphs
-Next, let's talk about Cayley graphs.
+Next, let's talk about Payley graphs.
 The Paley graph folder contains the QR (N) and QR_family (k,p) scripts.
 QR (N) generates 1 graph on N vertices, and the generation structure differs from the structure in the C_ (N, s1, s2) script.
 Here now we are not limited to the number of generators.
 This is convenient from the definition of Paley graphs.
 QR_family (k,p) generates a family of graphs with prime numbers ranging from k to P.